Fair Allocation based on Diminishing Differences: Introduction

 Ordinal algorithms are also common in AI and in fair division.
-Examples are the AL two-agent procedure of \citet{Brams2013TwoPerson}, optimal-proportional procedure of \citet{Aziz2015Fair}, picking-sequence procedures of \citet{Brams2004Dividing,Bouveret2011General} and the envy-free procedures of \citet{Bouveret2010Fair}.
+Examples are the AL two-agent procedure of \citet{Brams2013TwoPerson}, the optimal-proportional procedure of \citet{Aziz2015Fair}, picking-sequence procedures~\citep{Brams2004Dividing,Bouveret2011General} and the envy-free procedures of \citet{Bouveret2010Fair}.
 Such algorithms often assume that the agents' preferences are implicitly represented by an additive utility function, which is not known to the algorithm.
 This creates ambiguity in the agents' bundle rankings.
 For example, if an agent ranks four items as $w\succ x \succ y\succ z$, then, based on additivity, the algorithm can know that e.g. $\{w,x\}\succ \{y,z\}$ and $\{w,y\}\succ \{x,z\}$, but cannot know the relation between $\{w,z\}$ and $\{x,y\}$.
 Algorithms cope with this problem in several ways.

-1. \textbf{Necessary-fairness criteria}.
-An allocation is called \textbf{necessarily-fair} if it is fair for \emph{all} additive utility profiles consistent with the reported item-rankings.
-Here, ``fair'' may be substituted by any fairness criterion, such as envy-freeness or proportionality, as well as Pareto-efficiency.
+1. \textbf{necessary\-/fairness criteria}.
+An allocation is called \textbf{necessarily\-/fair} if it is fair for \emph{all} additive utility profiles consistent with the reported item-rankings.
+Here, ``fair'' may be substituted by any fairness criterion, such as envy-freeness or proportionality, as well as Pareto\-/efficiency.
 Necessary fairness is a strong requirement, which is not always satisfiable.
-For example, the AL procedure finds a necessarily-envy-free allocation, but only for two agents, and even then, it might need to discard some of the items.
+For example, the AL procedure finds a necessarily\-/envy-free allocation, but only for two agents, and even then, it might need to discard some of the items.

-2. \textbf{Possible-fairness criteria}.
-An allocation is called \textbf{possibly-fair} if it is fair for \emph{at least one} additive utility profile consistent with the reported item-rankings, Again, ``fair'' may be substituted by proportional or envy-free or Pareto-efficient.
+2. \textbf{possible\-/fairness criteria}.
+An allocation is called \textbf{possibly-fair} if it is fair for \emph{at least one} additive utility profile consistent with the reported item-rankings.
+Again, ``fair'' may be substituted by proportional or envy-free or Pareto\-/efficient.
 Possible fairness is a weak criterion; algorithms that only return possibly-fair allocations might be considered unfair by users whose actual utility function is different.